mfcal223/NetConfigLab/Subnet.md

 | `/22` | `255.255.252.0`   | 10        | 1022       | 1024       | Large subnet or supernet                      |
 | `/16` | `255.255.0.0`     | 16        | 65,534     | 65,536     | Large organizations                           |

+> The transition in the Subnet Mask can happen only once from 1 to 0 — never go back and forth!
+> 255.255.192.240 ------> ❌ This breaks the rule!
+IT IS NOT A VALID SUBNET MASK
 ---

 ### 🧮 Subnetting: